 The general leachate management system includes the collection, storage, treatment, and disposal of the leachate generated.
 The collection of leachate will be facilitated within the structural fill by use of a series of interconnected perforated and solid HDPE pipe laterals and headers designed to hydraulically convey leachate to a sump area along with a geocomposite that covers the geomembrane barrier layer.
 The leachate collection pipes are surrounded by stone and geotextile.
 The solid and perforated pipes contain valves to allow the pipes to convey either stormwater or leachate depending on whether the subcell has received CCP.
 In addition to the valves each subcell divider berm will have a rain flap welded to the bottom geomembrane.
 When the Operator is ready to activate a subcell for CCP placement the valves will be opened and the rain flap removed to allow leachate to flow downstream to a sump area that will contain two submersible pumps.
-There are three sump locations with pumps installed in HDPE riser pipes that will pump the leachate into a forcemain which discharges to either one of two holding tanks or a lined storage pond to be located south of Cell 1.
-The leachate will then be pumped from the tanks into trucks for hauling to and disposal at the local treatment plant.
+There are three sump locations with pumps installed in HDPE riser pipes that will pump the leachate into a forcemain which discharges to a leachate storage tank to be located south of Cell 1.
+The leachate will then be pumped from the tank into trucks for hauling to and disposal at the local treatment plant.
 Depending on availability, the leachate may be discharged directly to the sanitary sewer system.